MicrosoftDocs/defender-docs/defender-xdr/mssp-access.md

 4. **Provide access request link to MSSP resources from Customer Microsoft Entra ID: Identity Governance**

     The My Access portal link is used by MSSP SOC analysts to request access via the access packages created.
-The link is durable, meaning the same link may be used over time for new analysts.
+The link is durable, meaning the same link might be used over time for new analysts.
 The analyst request goes into a queue for approval by the **MSSP Analyst Approvers**.

     :::image type="content" source="/defender/media/access-properties.png" alt-text="The access properties in the Microsoft Defender portal" lightbox="/defender/media/access-properties.png":::